scopyleft/documentation/incubateur/Python3-WebSockets.md

 ## Choosing a Python3 compatible Websocket server

-Nowadays lots of developers seem doing WebSockets using [Gevent](http://www.gevent.org/), which is unfortunately not officialy ported to Python3 yet — though [some](https://bitbucket.org/jjonte/gevent) [attempts](https://bitbucket.org/Edmund_Ogban/gevent-py3k) [exist](https://bitbucket.org/damoxc/gevent-py3) but haven’t been updated recently, which is a bit scary to us.
+Nowadays lots of developers seem doing WebSockets using [Gevent](http://www.gevent.org/), which is unfortunately not officially ported to Python3 yet — though [some](https://bitbucket.org/jjonte/gevent) [attempts](https://bitbucket.org/Edmund_Ogban/gevent-py3k) [exist](https://bitbucket.org/damoxc/gevent-py3) but haven’t been updated recently, which is a bit scary to us.

-[Django](http://djangoproject.com/) has Python3 support [starting with 1.5a1](https://www.djangoproject.com/weblog/2012/oct/25/15-alpha-1/), but has no builtin support for WebSockets, and we didn't found any third-party WebSocket-enabler app compatible with Python3 at the time we searched for one.
+[Django](http://djangoproject.com/) has Python3 support [starting with 1.5a1](https://www.djangoproject.com/weblog/2012/oct/25/15-alpha-1/), but has no builtin support for WebSockets, and we didn't find any third-party WebSocket-enabler app compatible with Python3 at the time we searched for one.

 So we found [Tornado](http://www.tornadoweb.org/) and [WebSocket-for-Python (ws4py)](https://github.com/Lawouach/WebSocket-for-Python) combined with [CherryPy](http://www.cherrypy.org/), which are both compatible with Python3 out of the box and provide native support for Websockets.